How to drive to Gardaneh Sar: Is the road too steep for your car?

 Is the road to Gardaneh Sar unpaved?

-What are the main hazards of driving to Gardaneh Sar?
+What are the hazards on the road to Gardaneh Sar?

 Pic: Iman Ansari